mmukku/ussc-mm/_guidelines/Chapter1.md

 (ii) The defendant is—(I) suffering from a serious physical or medical condition, (II) suffering from a serious functional or cognitive impairment, or(III) experiencing deteriorating physical or mental health because of the aging process, that substantially diminishes the ability of the defendant to provide self-care within the environment of a correctional facility and from which he or she is not expected to recover.

-(B) Age of the Defendant.—The defendant (i) is at least 65 years old; (ii) is experiencing a serious deterioration in physical or mental health because of the agingprocess; and (iii) has served at least 10 years or 75 percent of his or her term of imprisonment, whichever is less.
+(B) **Age of the Defendant.**—The defendant (i) is at least 65 years old; (ii) is experiencing a serious deterioration in physical or mental health because of the agingprocess; and (iii) has served at least 10 years or 75 percent of his or her term of imprisonment, whichever is less.

-(C) Family Circumstances.—(i) The death or incapacitation of the caregiver of the defendant’s minor child orminor children.
+(C) **Family Circumstances.**—(i) The death or incapacitation of the caregiver of the defendant’s minor child orminor children.

 (ii) The incapacitation of the defendant’s spouse or registered partner when the defendant would be the only available caregiver for the spouse or registeredpartner.

-(D) Other Reasons.—As determined by the Director of the Bureau of Prisons, thereexists in the defendant’s case an extraordinary and compelling reason other than, or in combination with, the reasons described in subdivisions (A) through (C).
+(D) **ther Reasons.**—As determined by the Director of the Bureau of Prisons, thereexists in the defendant’s case an extraordinary and compelling reason other than, or in combination with, the reasons described in subdivisions (A) through (C).

-2. Foreseeability of Extraordinary and Compelling Reasons.—For purposes of this policy statement, an extraordinary and compelling reason need not have been unforeseenat the time of sentencing in order to warrant a reduction in the term of imprisonment.
+2. **Foreseeability of Extraordinary and Compelling Reasons.**—For purposes of this policy statement, an extraordinary and compelling reason need not have been unforeseenat the time of sentencing in order to warrant a reduction in the term of imprisonment.

 Therefore, the fact that an extraordinary and compelling reason reasonably could havebeen known or anticipated by the sentencing court does not preclude consideration for a reduction under this policy statement.